ferlu/ferlu/README.md

 I'm Fernanda Luna, and I'm a Frontend Developer from MX :)

 #### 🌸  About me
-- My repos are personal projects.
-They may (or may not) be a lil' ugly, but I'm just trying to have some fun coding.
-If I make a living out of them that'd be great, but if I don't, that's cool too.
-- I believe I'm good at what I do.
-Not the best, and I'm still learning, but I am good.
-At the same time, I'm not great at algorithms.
-I get nervous.
-Whenever I feel like I'm excelling too much, I just test my problem solving knowledge, and boom, instantly humbled.
 - Strengths: I'm a team player, I'm funny.
 I'm proactive.
 I would make a good leader.
 I'm empathetic.
 I love coding.
 I get stuff done.
 What I don't know, I can learn (I really mean this).
 I can communicate my needs and doubts.
 I can help others and I enjoy it.
 Big attention to detail.
 I can recommend good keyboards and cool apps.
 - Weaknesses: I don't have any.
 Just kidding!
 I'm not the greatest at algorithms, I tend to procrastinate and I can be quite stubborn sometimes.
 I get distracted easily.
 I don't love sharing food (sorry).
 I might love WFH too much.
 - Hobbies: I love traveling, reading, drawing and learning new languages.

 <hr>